 Ingredients and substitutions

-Sharp cheddar cheese can be substituted with just about any cheese you have on hand.
+- Sharp cheddar cheese - Can be substituted with just about any cheese you have on hand.
 Monterey jack cheese, pepper jack cheese, or parmesan cheese would all be great choices.

-Chopped ham can be substituted with cooked and crumbled sausage or cooked and crumbled bacon.
+- Chopped ham - Can be substituted with cooked and crumbled sausage or cooked and crumbled bacon.

-For these waffles, I used an Oster Belgian Waffle Maker.
+Waffle iron - For these waffles, I used an Oster Belgian Waffle Maker (Amazon).
 It's inexpensive and always makes a great waffle - savory or sweet.
-I highly recommend it!
+This recipe will work in any size waffle maker, but the quantity of waffles and cooking times may vary.

 📖 Recipe

-Ham and Cheese Hash Brown Waffles
+Hash Brown Waffles

 Ingredients